xan105/Mini-Launcher/README.md

 There are a lot of options available but depending on your use case you may only need a small subset of them.

-_let's first see an example with Red Alert 3:_
+_Let's first see an example with Red Alert 3:_

 ```json
 {